 This shows that the link between Colombian citizens and drugs is more media than real.
 Sure, there are still drug trafficking organizations in this nation, but that does not mean that one can generalize to an entire country.

 Colombians are primarily associated with two things, drugs and coffee.
 The stereotype of Colombia and coffee is so strong that even countries like South Korea have made commercials showing Colombia as a place where there is apparently only coffee and beautiful women.

-With all of this we mean to suggest that coffee is important, but Colombia is not all about coffee.
+With all of this, we mean to suggest that coffee is important, but Colombia is not all about coffee.
 There are also large cities in this country that live from other economic activities.
 Also, it is clear that there are millions of farmers doing very important work for the country, such as growing coffee and other basic products, but this is not the only profile of the Colombian you will find.
-Colombia is characterized by its pluralism, here you will find indigenous people, whites, blacks and mestizos.
-In many cases it is good to think beyond the stereotype.
+Colombia is characterized by its pluralism, here you will find indigenous people, whites, blacks, and mestizos.
+In most cases, it is good to think beyond the stereotype.

 One of the most surreal news, replicated by most of the media in Colombia, was a 2016 Global Happiness Barometer poll that said Colombia was the happiest country in the world.
 More than 68 countries took part in this survey, in Colombia a sample of 1000 people was drawn.
 Of course, thousands of Colombians believed this news and this also helped promote the stereotype of the Colombian who is always happy.

 I don’t mean to say that the poll is wrong.
 The point, however, is that a count of 1,000 people is technically representative, but does not reflect reality.
 An example of this is a 2020 survey by Sinnetic’s Consumer Pulse Observatory that found 89% of Colombians felt dissatisfied.
 This survey reflects the whole COVID situation, but in general, happiness cannot be measured through surveys.